Board Profiles

 Hongmei is a long-time resident of Riverdale.
 She has worked in community organizations for over 10 years helping newcomers and their families.
 Currently she is a caseworker with the Ontario Disability Support Program.
 She has great understanding of the needs of people and families who face multiple barriers and the roles of community organizations in serving the communities.

 Hongmei has a master’s degree in social work.
-Outside her regular employment, she teaches Mandarin and does counselling and psychotherapies.
+Outside her regular employment, she teaches Mandarin and does counselling and psychotherapy.
 She enjoys gardening, reading, and walking in the neighbourhood.
 Hongmei lives with her husband and daughters in Rivertowne.

 Kelly Davies